To avoid distracting yourself, your fellow students, and me, please do the following:

-To help me be efficient and effective by having uninterrupted blocks of time to work, please do not visit outside of office hours without an appointment and please do not call me on the phone, except in very urgent circumstances.
+To help me be efficient and effective by having uninterrupted blocks of time, please avoid visiting outside of office hours without an appointment, and please do not call me on the phone, except in very urgent circumstances.

-You may discuss homeworks and projects at a high level, but you must do the actual work alone.
+You may discuss homeworks and the project at a very high level, but you must do the actual work alone.
 Assignments that show excessive similarities will be forwarded to the Committee on Academic Misconduct.
 See Academic Integrity below for more information.

-Grade disputes are handled by whoever did the grading.
-(The grader grades the homeworks and projects, and I grade the exams.)
+Regrade requests are handled by whoever did the grading.
+(The grader grades the homeworks and project, and I grade the exams.)
 We will happily give back points when we've made mistakes.
-However, to discourage frivolous regrade requests, we may regrade the entire assignment, which could actually lower your grade.
-You may dispute grading for up to one week after an assignment or exam is handed back.
+However, to discourage frivolous regrade requests, we reserve the right to regrade the entire assignment, which could actually lower your grade.
+You may request a regrade for up to one week after an assignment or exam is handed back.

-You may discuss homeworks and projects with other people at a very high level, but you must actually do each assignment by yourself.
+You may discuss homeworks and the project with other people at a very high level, but you must actually do each assignment by yourself.